x

 Scoop or be scooped

 Despite the promise of expanding journalism projects, Les Zaitz worries that the nonprofit journalism market in Oregon is already getting crowded.
-In addition to the Malheur Enterprise, he runs the Oregon Capital Chronicle, a nonprofit news outfit in Salem that focuses on state government and politics.
+In addition to the Malheur Enterprise, he helped found the Oregon Capital Chronicle, a nonprofit news outfit in Salem that focuses on state government and politics (Zaitz is no longer involved with the Chronicle).

 There's also Oregon News Exploration, a nonprofit co-founded by van der Voo which is still working to launch its statewide reporting effort.
 And now the Oregon Journalism Project is joining the fray.